amimaro/smart-contract-downloader/README.md

 This is a smart contract downloader which uses Etherscan, PolygonScan and BSCScan API to get verified contracts source code.

-To use it you will need to get your own API key for the network your are using.

 After finding the desired contract you can download the package as a compressed zip file.

 [Checkout this video tutorial](https://youtu.be/LvJfhJU0yQg)